jumpjet71/biodome/README.md

 The project is comprised of different running modes:

 * `grunt run-test-mode`: To run the application in test mode.
+(The running application URL will be: [http://localhost:3000](http://localhost:3000))
 * `grunt run-dev-mode`: To run the application in development mode.
+(The running application URL will be: [http://localhost:3000](http://localhost:3000))

 NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run project.